PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/7 Recap.md

 Geralt bought forge a trident
 Draven bought silk rope
-Party met aeren at Cannith south Hq and talked to him at his workshop
+Party met aeren at Cannith south Hq and talked to him at his workshop it starts to rain at night, will continue through the next

+TODO
+make torn journal entry handouts create Wolfsbane workshop